jwtty/DockerCompose-V2Ray/README.md

       1. No need to modify
    3. `data/v2ray/config.json`
       1. Change id to use your own `"id": "bae399d4-13a4-46a3-b144-4af2c0004c2e"` (or you can leave it as what it is)
-      2. You can generate new UUID using this online tool: [Online UUID Generator Tool](https://www.uuidgenerator.net/)
+      2. You can generate a new UUID using this online tool: [Online UUID Generator Tool](https://www.uuidgenerator.net/) (not sure what is the difference between different version UUIDs, seems not all UUID-like strings will work)
 4. Start server
    1. `tmux`
    2. `docker compose up --build` (permission issue just add `sudo` in the front)